shahednasser/quran-extension/README.md

 ![Quran In New Tab](https://github.com/shahednasser/quran-extension/blob/master/assets/icon-128.png?raw=true "Quran In New Tab")

 Replace the new tab page with Quran verses and beautiful nature pictures.
 The verses and pictures are randomly generated hourly.
+You can choose to show or hide your top sites.

 ***